What is Changing Course?

 MOFAS offers Changing Course as an informational, educational and supportive series for women who drank alcohol and/or used drugs during their pregnancy.
 This an educational series discusses many of the issues that women who drank alcohol and/or used drugs during their pregnancy face, such as:

-- The myths around alcohol and pregnancy (we are from every race, age and socio-economic level and none of us did this on purpose to hurt our babies; we are not all addicts, but many of us are now in recovery)
+- The myths around alcohol and pregnancy.
+We are from every race, age, and socioeconomic status, none of us did this on purpose to hurt our babies, and although we do not all have addictions many of us are now in recovery.

-- What the risks of prenatal drug and alcohol exposure are
+- The risks of prenatal drug and alcohol exposure.

-- Strategies for parenting a child who was prenatally exposed to drugs and/or alcohol
+- Strategies for parenting a child who was prenatally exposed to drugs or alcohol.

 Locations where Changing Course is currently offered:

 To find a location where Changing Course is offered, please contact Tiffany Morgan, email@example.com or 651-917-2370.

 For questions or to find out more inquire here.